-By knowing how much the big plecos grow, you can choose a species that matches your setup plans.
+By knowing how much the big plecos grow, you can choose a species that matches your new fish tank setup plans.
 Over the years I’ve kept quite a few of these fish.
 I love their personalities and how their exotic looks contribute to my home tank.

 Plecos are also a great addition to community aquariums.
 However, even though most of them are peaceful and friendly, they’d sometimes eat the protective slime coat layers of other species, such as goldfish and bichirs.

 So do proper research when choosing their tank mates.